oklas/react-breadcrumbs-dynamic/README.md

 Please note that `item` and `finalItem` require react component (class) instead of react element.
 However `separator` requires react element.

+By default order of items is based on URL length.
+You can override the sort order as you like just specify comparision function in `compare` prop which receive pair of objects containing props of breadcrumbs item.
+For example:
+`<Breadcrumbs compare={(a,b)=>a.weight-b.weight} removeProps={{weight: true}} />`.

 If you use `<a>` tag based items then you will find `renameProps` or `duplicateProps` useful to map prop `to` on prop `href` like this:
 `<Breadcrumbs renameProps={{to:"href"}} />`.